WISDEM/WISDEM/docs/wisdem/nrelcsm/theory.rst

 Generator
 ~~~~~~~~~
-To obtain the generator mass in kilograms and cost in USD from the machine rating in megawatts,
+To obtain the generator mass in kilograms and cost in USD from the machine rating in kilowatts,

 .. math::
    m_{generator} &= k_m P_{turbine} + b\\
    c_{generator} &= k_c m_{generator}\\
-   k_m &= 2300\\
+   k_m &= 2.3\\
    b   &= 3400\\
    k_c &= 12.4